 Always provide fresh, clean water for your chicks in a chick fountain; it’s the easiest set-up.
 And don’t be surprised to see chick poo in the water.
 That’s why it’ll need to be cleaned out.
 Additionally, in all of the broods we’ve had, I’ve never had any chicks who didn’t instinctively know how to drink or eat.
 But we’ve had a couple that had issues; my rooster who hatched 8 days early, so if we didn’t intervene he would’ve died.
 Thus, there might be extenuating circumstances where you might have to dip a chick’s beak into the water, to get them started.

-Further, supply chick starter in a feeder, in an attempt to keep it in one area.
-But since chicks already know how to scratch their food, it’ll end up all over the brooder and look like perfectly good food.
+Provide chick starter with 18-22% protein, because you want them to get a good start.
+Further, supply it in a feeder, in an attempt to keep it in one area.
+But, since chicks already know how to scratch their food, it’ll end up all over the brooder and look like perfectly good food.
 However, they’ll also poo all over the brooder, including their food.
 Thus, their poo will need to be removed and feeder refilled.